Uterine fibroids overview

 The cause of uterine fibroids is not known, although studies demonstrate there may be a genetic component.
-There is no food or external exposure that a woman can have that can cause her to develop fibroids.
+There is no definite external exposure that a woman can have that causes her to develop fibroids.

 Who is at risk for uterine fibroids?

 Various factors can increase the risk of developing fibroids: